TheNeutralConductor/NHP-Bulk-Search/README.md

 Firefox browser.

 This is a *temporary* installed extension for Firefox only.
+You will need to install it everytime you use it as its currently functionally in a 'development' phase.

 Uses the _new-tab_ extension feature.
 It will appear whenever you create a _new-tab_.